-The condensed financial information reflects the accounts of the Company.
-The condensed financial information should be read in connection with the consolidated financial statements and notes thereto.
-The condensed financial information is presented as if the incorporation of the Company were in effect since January 1, 2020, and throughout the two years ended December 31, 2021.
+In the condensed parent-company-only financial statements, the Company's investment in NDC, NDS, Dotfloor, and Benchwick.
+These condensed parent-company-only financial statements should be read in connection with the consolidated financial statements and notes thereto.
+The condensed parent-company-only financial statements are presented as if the incorporation of the Company and its interests in NDC, NDS, Dotfloor and Benchwick started at January 1, 2020 and throughout the two years ended December 31, 2021.